xzw65536/yolo-genshin/README.md

 # yolo-genshin
-we use colab to train our model, here are the instructions:
+our results on video detection are in output folder we use colab to train our model, here are the instructions:
 1. open a new notebook on colab
 2. Enter the following code to do the train process: